wbsg-uni-mannheim/PyDI/PyDI/README.md

 ## Acknowledgements

-PyDI is developed at the [Data and Web Science Group](http://dws.informatik.uni-mannheim.de/) at the [University of Mannheim](http://www.uni-mannheim.de/).
+PyDI is developed by the [Web-based Systems Group](https://www.uni-mannheim.de/dws/research/focus-groups/web-based-systems-prof-bizer/) at the [University of Mannheim](http://www.uni-mannheim.de/).